learn-co-curriculum/phase-1-constructor-functions/README.md

 }

 // [1] Create a new "context", that's what `new` does
-// Use _that_ new context inside of the execution of the `User` fuction
+// Use _that_ new context inside of the execution of the `User` function
 // also pass two parameters, "Lauren" and "lauren@example.com"

 // [4]: Assign the new context thing with its this properties set to the